Faiz Uddin Ahmed

-Faiz Uddin Ahmed (born 1 June 1924) is a former civil servant, originally at the provincial level in East Pakistan, later in Bangladesh.
+Faiz Uddin Ahmed (born 1924) is a Bangladeshi former civil servant, originally at the provincial level in East Pakistan, later in Bangladesh.
 He was the fourth chairman of the Bangladesh Public Service Commission (BPSC).

 Career

 Ahmed was recruited into the provincial East Pakistan Civil Service (EPCS) in 1948.

-He joined the Provisional Government of Bangladesh in 1971.
+Ahmed joined the Provisional Government of Bangladesh in 1971.
 He was appointed secretary of the Establishment Division of the Cabinet Secretariat in September 1978.
 In December 1982, he became chairman of the Bangladesh Public Service Commission, a post he held until 1986.